 AUDEMARS PIQUET Royal Oak dressed in black ceramic

 The Royal Oak is Audemars Piguet iconic watch.
-Its signature elements (octagonal bezel with visible screws, integrated bracelet, dial with “Grande Tapisserie” pattern) were designed by the famous designer Gérald Genta in 1972.
+In 1972, famous designer Gérald Genta designed its signature elements: octagonal bezel with visible screws, integrated bracelet, dial with “Grande Tapisserie” pattern.
 It was a request from the past owner for his Italian customers who were visiting a watch salon at that time.
 The feat was thus done in just one night!

 A new black ceramic version for the Royal Oak watch

-Many versions of this timepiece have been released since its creation; the latest one is a black ceramic model with black “Grande Tapisserie” pattern dial.
+Since its creation, the Manufacture released many versions of this timepiece; the latest one is a black ceramic model with black “Grande Tapisserie” pattern dial.
 True to its time, this piece echoes the trend of gender-neutral watches.

 The 34 mm diameter watch is suited for slenderest wrists and illustrates the savoir-faire of Audemars Piguet in the ceramic field by presenting a polish and brushed finish.
 Several – hand-made – finish that perfectly highlight the emblematic design of the watch; elegantly contrasted with pink gold screws, hands, and markers.

 On the other side, the titanium back displays a glareproofed sapphire crystal.
-That way, you can admire the inner workings and perfect finish of a self-winding AP movement decorated with “Côtes de Genève” stripes and holding an oscillating weight in pink gold.
+That way, you can admire the inner workings and perfect finish of a self-winding AP movement.
+Which is decorated with “Côtes de Genève” stripes and holds an oscillating weight in pink gold.
 This is not the first full black ceramic Royal Oak created by Audemars Piguet.
 The brand launched in 2017 a stunning Perpetual Calendar edition.
-Audemars Piguet also released a beautiful skeletonized double balance wheel watch that you can see in the Frank Sans C video about skeletonized watches.
+Audemars Piguet also released a beautiful skeletonized double balance wheel watch.
+You can see it in the Frank Sans C video about skeletonized watches.